-Students on an every four weeks installment payment plan are required to make their payments by Thursday of the completion of 4 weeks from the last payment, and subsequent installment payments on the 4th Thursday.
-Students who pay after the due date will be subject to a 10% late fee.
-Starting on the 5th day, an additional \$5 late fee will be charged per day.
-The Bursar will notify the student by email, with a copy to the University Registrar, that they will be dropped from their classes if they have failed to pay by the 15th day.
-Unless evidence of legitimate mitigating circumstances can be verified by the Bursar, after the 15th day, students who are still behind in their payments will be dropped from their current classes.
+Students on a Monthly Installment payment plan are required to make their payment in full on Monday (including holidays; funds must be received by the university no later than Monday), one week prior to the first day of the academic term and subsequent installment payments on the 15th of the following months.
+Students who pay after the due date will be subject to a \$75 late fee.
+The Bursar will notify the student by email, with a copy to the University Registrar, that they will be dropped from their classes.